 Typically 18 months, timescales may reduce if an apprentice has prior relevant qualifications/experience.

-After a period of foundation skills and technical knowledge development all apprentices will be required to achieve the following technical knowledge qualification and four mandatory competency qualification units will be completed in a protected environment (working titles -currently in development).
+After a period of foundation skills and technical knowledge development all apprentices will be required to achieve the following technical knowledge qualification and four mandatory competency qualification units will be completed in a protected environment

 After a further period of skills and technical knowledge development all apprentices will be required to achieve the following qualification (working title - currently in development)